Acquired Brain Injury

 Complete or partial loss of the sense of smell.

-Tools to Assess the Brain
+Scientific Tools to Study or Assess the Brain or Brain Function

 CT (Computed Tomography) or CAT (Computerised Axial Tomography) scan